HL7/davinci-ecdx/input/pagecontent/signatures.md

 ### The Signer

 <div class="bg-success" markdown="1">
-As illustrated in the table below, who or what is the signatory depends on the transaction.
+As illustrated in the table below, the signatory depends on the transaction.
 For synchronous or automated transactions it is a system level signature, for asynchronous transactions involving a human it is a provider signature.

 ||Direct Query|Task Based Query|Attachments|
 |---|---|---|---|